radical-cybertools/radical.analytics/API.md

 ## Classes

 The API has two classes: one with with the raw data and methods relative to the stateful entities of the experimental run; the other with the details of each stateful entity.

-### `srp = Session(profiles, description)`
+### `session = Session(profiles, description)`

 Stores information about the properties of an execution of a RADICAL Cybertool and exposes methods to list, get, and filter this information.
 The class